Community and Covid

 The church supports the Gillingham Food Bank gillingham.foodbank.org.uk especially needed in these times.

-- seating is allocated to allow for 2m social distancing- please sit by the space marked X
+- Seating is allocated with an X to allow for 1-2m distancing- please sit in family ‘bubbles’.

-- we will be distributing Holy Communion in bread form only and from the chancel step in silence
+- We will continue using the shortened Holy Communion service with distribution of bread only and from the chancel step in silence

-- if you don’t feel ‘quite right’ please hold back from coming to church for now.
+- if you don’t feel ‘quite right’ please hold back from coming into church for now.
+Even fully vaccinated people can catch covid19 and have more mild ‘cold like’ symptoms.

 Those you find attending services at St Gregory’s are, naturally, a part of the local community, and you will find them supporting, and participating, in many of our splendid village clubs, associations and activities.